opticgroup/icmesh/README.md

 ## 🤝 **We Need Your Help!**
 We're looking for:
 - **Nerds, hardware hackers, and radio enthusiasts** 🎙️ to help expand the network with hardware and write code to faciliate network resilancy.
 - **Volunteers** to place **routers** on their property 🏠 to improve coverage.
-Ideal spots have good line-of-sight to neighboring areas.
+Ideal spots have good line-of-sight to neighboring areas and our router nodes.
 - **Advocated** to spread TCMESH and setup new users
 - **Host a Fund Raiser** - we are looking to raise a minimum of $1,000 through a resaurant fund raiser.
 If you have experience doing this, please reach us on the mesh network.
 - **Community Leaders** - find funds to buy turn key nodes and work with neighbors to place nodes with high propery elevation that can see a dense population of neighbors.